How Get Started on Realtime

 Certain Types of Equipment are Needed

 You need a CAT system with the capability of realtime translation.
-Also needed is the ability to run a cable to the attorney’s computer and run the data into his computer.
+Also needed is the ability to hook up to the attorney’s computer and run the data into his computer.
 You need to be able to do this for several attorneys at once.
 I have found that if one attorney has his notebook computer there, the others want to have the same advantage.

 A little further down the line you will need the ability to add on a scopist, so choose a system which can accommodate all of this.